 Central Chambéry – La Forge Des Halles

-La Forge Des Halles Chambéry is not just a restaurant but also a shop that sells products produced and created by locals.
+If you are looking for somewhere to eat in central Chambéry then pop into La Forge Des Halles.
+It is not just a restaurant but also a shop that sells products produced and created by locals.
 You really feel like you are walking into someones home, especially as the owner is super friendly and chats with you like she has known you for years.

 The menu is simple, homemade and really good, I find that sometimes when there is too much on the menu I start to get confused and not sure what to have.
 You don’t have that problem here, it is what seasonal vegetables are available and what can be made.